nortikin/sverchok/docs/nodes/text/string_tools.rst

 Outputs
 -------

-This node has only one output: it can output Strings or numbers
+This node has only one output: it can output Strings or Numbers or Booleans

 Examples
 --------